ZKathrynx/CS2102-project/README.md

 6. choose driver login / user login

-7. use the default user name "A" and password "passwordA" to log in
+7. use the default user id "1" and password "passwordA" to log in